rust-lang/cargo/src/doc/man/cargo-test.md

 ### Working directory of tests

-The working directory of every test is set to the root directory of the package the test belongs to.
+The working directory when running each unit and integration test is set to the root directory of the package the test belongs to.
 Setting the working directory of tests to the package's root directory makes it possible for tests to reliably access the package's files using relative paths, regardless from where `cargo test` was executed from.